alaincaron/ts-fluent-iterators/docs/namespaces/Comparators/functions/compose.md

 > **compose**\<`A`, `B`\>(`comparator`, `mapper`): [`Comparator`](../../../type-aliases/Comparator.md)\<`A`\>

-A comparator that apply a comparto to the elements after they'be mapped by a mapper.
+Returns a comparator that applies a comparator to the elements after they'be mapped by a mapper.

 ## Type parameters